linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 ## Conclusion

-This guide provides the briefest of overviews of the Kotlin language.
+This guide provides the basics of the Kotlin language.
 Kotlin is a robust language used for a wide variety of needs.
 It simplifies much of the functionality that Java provides, reduces errors, and speeds development.
 Kotlin also provides a significant level of flexibility in developing code for a variety of needs and environments.
+If you are not as familiar with Java, read our [Kotlin vs. Java: Key Differences](/docs/guides/kotlin-vs-java-understanding-their-differences/) to understand how the two languages compare.